Chaitanya-Alluri/Chaitanya-Alluri.github.io/content/posts/TennisDream.md

 ### Building Momentum 📈

 Over the past two years, I committed fully to the sport 🧠💪.
 Competing in **four to five tournaments annually**, I began seeing results.
-Each match added experience and confidence, inching closer to my long-cherished goal 🌟.
+Each match added experience and confidence, inching me closer to my long-cherished goal 🌟.

 ---